 Ultrasound: uses high frequency sound waves to make pictures of different parts of the body, helping detect abdominal, thyroid and pelvic disorders.
 Obstetrical ultrasound is offered through our special Perinatal Diagnostic Center.
 Ultrasound studies of the heart are offered in our cardiovascular lab.

 Nuclear Medicine: safe and painless technique used to image the structure and function of internal organs and to treat diseases such as hyperthyroidism and cancer.
-Central Baptist's radiology department performs nuclear medicine studies of the thyroid, lungs, bones, liver, spleen, brain and gastrointestinal tract.
+Baptist Health's radiology department performs nuclear medicine studies of the thyroid, lungs, bones, liver, spleen, brain and gastrointestinal tract.
 Nuclear medicine studies of the heart are offered in our cardiovascular lab.
 Baptist Health Lexington was the first facility in Lexington to offer lymph node mapping for sentinel node localization, used to help doctors determine how far certain types of cancer have spread.

 PET/CT Scans: (Positron Emission Tomography/Computerized Tomography) is a sophisticated and powerful diagnostic test most commonly used to identify cancer and the spread of cancer.
 Images are acquired in 3-D in approximately 30-45 minutes.
 One short scanning procedure replaces two longer examinations on other units that require patients to have a CT and also a PET scan, and then have the images "fused".